Cafe Bella Luca – Truth or Consequences, New Mexico

 Truly exceptional cooks shine so brightly that their reputations for exceedingly high standards and inventive cuisine precede the media stampede.
 The very best among these exceptional chefs maintain those standards after they’ve been discovered.
 Though they may appreciate any newfound attention, their focus remains on proving themselves with every single meal and to every single guest.
 These are the truly exceptional cooks, the ones whose passion for the task shines through!

-One such chef is Byron Harrel-Mackenzie, chef and founder of Bella Luca in Truth or Consequences, New Mexico who prefers small town friendliness to the dog-eat-dog world of the fishbowl (wow, two bad metaphors in one sentence).
+One such chef is Byron Harrel, co-founder (along with then wife Jessica Mackenzie) of Bella Luca in Truth or Consequences, New Mexico who plied his craft among small town friendliness instead of the dog-eat-dog world of the fishbowl (wow, two bad metaphors in one sentence).
 Before settling in relatively sleepy T or C in 2007, he plied his craft under the bright lights and glitz of the Signature at MGM Grand in Las Vegas, Nevada.
 Unlike the proverbial light under a bushel basket whose brilliance remains hidden, his restaurant quickly earned a reputation as a hidden gem.
 Snowbirds, tourists and those of us who love T or C’s salubrious waters began spreading the word about this oasis in the desert.

 Beautiful light might not be a term you’d ascribe to Bella Luca’s minimalist ambiance.
 From the outside, there are few telltale signs (except maybe the crowded parking lot) as to why Bella Luca has become one of the highest regarded Italian restaurants in New Mexico.
 If your expectations are for a swanky fine-dining interior, you won’t find that either.
 Instead, Bella Luca is one large dining room whose cynosure is fittingly a brightly illuminated open kitchen.
 The dine-in experience includes painted concrete floor, seating that is more utilitarian than it is comfortable and north-facing picture windows with not much of a view.